-Policy EN10 Biodiversity
+EN10: Biodiversity

 The Council will work with statutory and other partners to protect, enhance and restore the biodiversity of the District.
-The Council will also work with statutory and other partners and will make decisions on development proposals to protect, enhance and restore the biodiversity of the District.

-The requirements of this policy will be included within a viability assessment of the whole plan and may change as a result in a future version of the plan.
+The Council will also The requirements of this policy will be included within a viability assessment of the whole plan and may change as a result in a future version of the plan.